nesquena/sheet_mapper/README.md

 ## Tasks

-SheetMapper is a new gem and I would love feedback and patches.
-Particularly around allowing row data to be changed and then persisted back to the spreadsheet.
+SheetMapper is a new gem and I would love any feedback and/or pull requests.

 ## Continuous Integration ##